Visualize and interpret eval results

 If you are using the logging SDK, or API, you will need to follow these conventions to ensure that metrics are computed correctly.

-To compute LLM metrics (like token counts), make sure you wrap your LLM cals.
+To compute LLM metrics (like token counts), make sure you wrap your LLM calls.

 Diff mode